Who We Are.

 - To monitor, improve and protect our content, products and services, work with our agents and business partners to improve the product and services we offer, and develop new content, products and services.

 - To help us define groups of audiences to send adverts to, based on factors like interests, age, location and more, so we can show adverts to the people most likely to be interested in the products and services being promoted.

-- To send you periodic newsletters and other information about content, products and services you have chosen or are entitled to receive
+- With your consent, to send you periodic newsletters and other information about content, products and services you have chosen or are entitled to receive.

 We may give you choices on how we use your information to send you direct marketing.

-This may include communications by post, telephone, SMS, email or other electronic means, using the contact details you have provided, about us and our business partners’ content, products and services, events and special offers.
+Where you have agreed, we may send you communications by post, telephone, SMS, email or other electronic means, using the contact details you have provided, about our and our business partners’ content, products and services, events and special offers.

-- We may transfer your information to our data processors within and outside the European Economic Area, with appropriate measure and controls in place to protect your information in accordance with GDPR or other applicable data protection laws and regulations and regulatory guidance.
+- We may share your personal information with businesses which provide services to us and which act as data processors such as marketing automation agencies and call auditing services, subject to appropriate measure and controls in place to protect your information in accordance with GDPR or other applicable data protection laws and regulations and regulatory guidance.
 In all instances, we will take into account the nature of the information we are transferring, and the level of protection provided by those processors.

 Keeping your information

 We will retain a record of your personal information in order to provide you with a high quality and consistent service from Consumer Choices.
-We will always retain your personal information in accordance with law and regulation and never retain your information for longer than is necessary and in accordance with our Data Retention Policy.
+We will always retain your personal information in accordance with law and regulation and never retain your information for longer than is necessary to fulfil the purposes we collected it for, and in accordance with our Data Retention Policy.

 Protecting your information